zkutasi/homelab/management/container/komodo/README.md

 ./common-ansible-run-playbook.sh --playbook management/container/komodo/agents/deploy-komodo-periphery.yaml --no-check
 ```

+### Configure Komodo server

-And finally register all of the hosts and existing stacks on the REST API
+This will register all of the hosts and existing stacks on the REST API

 ```bash
 ./common-ansible-run-playbook.sh --playbook management/container/komodo/configure-komodo.yaml --no-check